 - (a) Part-time Members will achieve the right of first refusal to teach a course as long as they have taught that course on a part-time contract a minimum of three times within seventy-two (72) months and have served at the University thirty-six (36) months from their initial appointment.
-The right of first refusal is provided for a specified course at a specified site and via a specified delivery mode.
-This right is contingent upon, and its maintenance rests upon, a demonstrated record of continued successful teaching, professionalism, and recent and relevant experience in the area of study. - (b) In the process of scheduling course(s), each Dean will make a reasonable effort to meet an Instructor's request for accommodation but such requests are not guaranteed and scheduling requirements may result in the Instructor's requests not being met.
+The right of first refusal is provided for a specified course at a specified location, via a specified delivery mode and, where applicable, a specified agency, site, and unit.
+This right is contingent upon, and its maintenance rests upon, a demonstrated record of continued successful teaching, professionalism, and recent and relevant experience in the area of study. - (b) If, subsequent to an Instructor being hired to teach a course, the delivery mode of the course is changed by the University because of an emergency situation, including but not limited to a pandemic, the right of first refusal will not be contingent upon the delivery mode.
+If, subsequent to an Instructor being hired to teach a course, the delivery mode of the course is changed by the University because of an emergency situation, including but not limited to a pandemic, and where no Member holds RFR in the new delivery mode of a course, Members will retain their right of first refusal for a course.

+The Employer will determine whether a particular situation is considered an emergency, and the Employer's decision in this regard is not grievable.

+- (c) In the process of scheduling course(s), each Dean will make a reasonable effort to approve an Instructor's request but such requests are not guaranteed and may result in the Instructor's requests not being met.
 If the scheduling needs of the Instructor cannot be met, RFR will be forfeited for the semester(s).
-This does not constitute a refusal.
-A Member who is on leave per Article 24, will forfeit their RFR for that semester(s).
-This does not constitute a refusal. - (c) If by 30 days before the course begins the University has not heard from a Member holding RFR, and the course in question was posted by the posting date as outlined in Article 17.5(a), then failure to contact the Employer constitutes a refusal by the Member who holds RFR for the course in question, and the Employer has the right to offer the course to another CASBU Member. - (d) When a course is replaced by a renamed, renumbered or revised version of what is essentially the same course for which the Member has achieved right of first refusal to teach the course, then the Member will continue to claim the right of first refusal to such a new course. - (e) Members of FASBU have the right of first refusal for all courses per Article 28.8(h) in the FASBU Agreement. - (f) Members who have established RFR can exercise that right when a course is posted. - (g) The Member who has earned the right of first refusal will lose that right after two successive refusals.
+This does not constitute a refusal. - (d) A Member who is on leave per Article 24, or a Member who is on a Nipissing University approved accommodation as outlined in the Employment Accommodation Policy that results in a contract being declined, will forfeit their RFR for that semester(s).
+This does not constitute a refusal. - (e) For a maximum of twenty-four (24) consecutive months, a Member may decline a contract while pursuing an educational opportunity related to their discipline.
+This will not constitute a refusal. - (f) The Dean, or the Dean's designate, is responsible for communicating directly with

+Members who hold RFR before the posting deadlines outlined in 17.5(a).
+If the University has not heard from a Member holding RFR within twenty-one days of this communication, this constitutes a refusal by the Member who holds RFR for the course in question.